movementkitchen/website/src/pages/index.md

 template: home
 ---

-Do you have an abdomen that doesn't respond well to conventional abdominal exercise?
-Do you have back/hip/knee/foot pain that keeps coming back?
-Do you feel that things never quite got back to normal after having a baby?
-Have you ever tried movement coaching?
+You might have persistent shoulder/hip/back pain or injury that keeps coming back?
+Or maybe you feel that things never quite got back to normal after having a baby?
+You are tired or hurting and ready to take an active part in getting better, reclaiming your body's natural ability to move.
+Would you like to try movement coaching?

 Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga, weaving in scientific and intuitive in its approach